South Mountain Oil Field

 The South Mountain Oil Field is a large and productive oil field in Ventura County, California, in the United States, in and adjacent to the city of Santa Paula.
-Discovered in 1916, and having a cumulative production of over 165 Moilbbl of oil, it is the 37th largest oil field in California and the second largest in Ventura County (after the Ventura field).
+Discovered in 1916, and having a cumulative production of over 165 Moilbbl of oil out of its original 630 million, it is the 37th largest oil field in California and the second largest in Ventura County (after the Ventura field).
 As of the beginning of 2009, it retains 316 active wells, and has an estimated 1.4 Moilbbl of oil remaining recoverable with current technology.
 Vintage Production, a subsidiary of Occidental Petroleum, was the largest operator as of 2009.

 Geographic setting

 The oil field covers most of the north slope, the summit, and part of the south slope of topographically prominent South Mountain, southeast of Santa Paula.
 Adjacent to the west and southwest is the small West Mountain Oil Field and the Saticoy Oil Field, which follows the north bank of the Santa Clara River.
 Land use is relatively unmixed, as the entire mountain is inaccessible to the public; areas not developed for oil and gas production are left in their natural state, excepting an area of orchards on Richardson Canyon Road near the north entrance to the field.
 Native vegetation on the mountain consists of chaparral, coastal sage scrub, and oak woodlands.